-4. The Level 1 database (see §3.3) is searched for a DIAObject or an SSObject with which
+4. The Prompt Products database (see §3.3) is searched for a DIAObject or an SSObject with

-&lt;sup>20Where 'small' is small enough to unambiguously positionally associate together individual apparitions of the obiect.
+&lt;sup>19Where 'small' is small enough to unambiguously positionally associate together individual apparitions of the object.

-$^{21}$ For observations on the Ecliptic near the opposition Solar System objects will dominate the DIASource counts and (until they're recognized as such) overwhelm the explosive transient signal.
+&lt;sup>20For observations on the Ecliptic near the opposition Solar System objects will dominate the DIASource counts and (until they're recognized as such) overwhelm the explosive transient signal.
 It will therefore be advantageous to quickly identify the majority of Solar System objects early in the survey.

-$^{22}$ Eg., subtraction of bias and dark frames, flat fielding, bad pixel/column interpolation, etc.
+&lt;sup>21Eg., subtraction of bias and dark frames, flat fielding, bad pixel/column interpolation, etc.

-$^{23}$ The "shape" in this context consists of weighted $2^{ m nd}$ moments, as well as fits to a trailed source model and a dipole model.
+$^{22}$ The "shape" in this context consists of weighted $2^{ m nd}$ moments, as well as fits to a trailed source model and a dipole model.

-LSE-163 Latest Revision 2018-08-31 DPDD
+LSE-163 Latest Revision 2019-12-05 DPDD

-to positionally associate the newly discovered DIASource.
+which to positionally associate the newly discovered DIASource.
 If no match is found, a new DIAObject is created and the observed DIASource is associated to it.